ProsperousHeart/My-Projects/case_mgmt/README.md

 So instead, I am going to recreate what I can from memory!

-It will do many of the same things, but what kind of data and how it is accessed/modified will likely change.
+Please review the [docs](/docs) to see what this code currently does & how information is utilized.